Skip to main content

 The model can be clarified and summarized in a list:

-- If January 1 is a Saturday, the day belongs to week 53 (in a leap year) or 52 (in a normal year).
+• If January 1 is a Saturday, the day belongs to week 53 if the previous year was a leap year, otherwise week 52.

 Weekday shift without leap years